The astronomer may speak to you of his understanding of space , but he cannot give you his understanding.

 ― Khalil Gibran, The Prophet

-I am student.
+I am a student.
 I always have been.
-I love to listen, learn, apply, teach and repeat.
+I love to listen, learn, apply, teach, and repeat.
 The pitfall is that often, in my experience, when I come across people with a passionate message, I do not trust myself enough to listen without thinking, “They must be right and I must be wrong.”

 Today I am thanking the preachers.
 I am thanking them because they are so inspired by what they have tried or applied that they want to share it with the world.
 I am thanking them because they are great at spreading the word.
 I am thanking them, but I am not following them blindly anymore.